matemagyari/reference-ddd-blackjack/README.txt

 Without buffering if an exception occurs after an event is dispatched and the aggregate doesn't get persisted, there would be no way to "call back" the events.
 So they only get released from the buffer once the "transaction is closed"

-Application layer responsibilites:
+Application layer responsibilities:
-* provide a facade to the client to interact with the app = implement Use Cases.
-Each application service implements a Use Case, or some smaller, related Use Cased
+* provide a facade to the client to interact with the app (public methods of an app service is a Driven Port) = implement Use Cases.
+  Each application service implements one Use Case, or a group of multiple smaller, related ones
 * event handling - see domain events
 * bootstrapping
 * routing Domain Events either back to the Domain or out of the application.
 Sometimes a Domain Event must be translated to multiple messages.
 The application service splits the event into multiple events

 Structure